ME-ICA/tedana/docs/governance.rst

     there are discussions about sensitive personal matters.

 This governance structure is a work-in-progress.
-We welcome both people who want to take on a leadership role as well as ideas for our to improve this structure.
+We welcome both people who want to take on a leadership role as well as ideas to improve this structure.

 Leadership